su2code/su2code.github.io/_tutorials/analysis_features/Inviscid_Wedge.md

 SU2 prints out information about the CGNS mesh including the filename, the number of points, and the number of elements.
 Another useful piece of information is the listing of the sections within the mesh.
 These descriptions give the type of elements for the section as well as any name given to it.
 For instance, when the inlet boundary information is read, SU2 prints "Loading section inlet of element type Line" to the console.
 This information can be used to verify that your mesh is being read correctly, or to help you remember (or even to learn for the first time) the names for each of the boundary markers that you will need for specifying boundary conditions in the config file.

 A converter for creating native .su2 meshes from CGNS meshes is built directly into SU2_DEF, along with many other facilities for manipulating and deforming grids (e.g., scaling, translating, rotating).
 We will discuss many more capabilities of SU2_DEF in future tutorials, especially features needed for design parameterization and mesh deformation for optimal shape design.

-First, we set several options that are used by SU2_DEF in order to convert the mesh.
-We will take advantage of the `SCALE` capability (`DV_KIND`) while setting the scale factor 1.0 in the `DV_VALUE` option.
-List *all* of the markers within the mesh in `DV_MARKER` option in order to perform a direct scaling of the mesh, i.e., every grid point location will be multiplied by the scaling factor in all dimensions.
-This will result in a 1-to-1 conversion of the mesh from the CGNS format to the SU2 native format.
+To perform a simple conversion of the grid with SU2_DEF, choose the following option:

 ```
 % ----------------------- DESIGN VARIABLE PARAMETERS --------------------------%
 %
-% Kind of deformation (TRANSLATION, ROTATION, SCALE)
+% Kind of deformation (NO_DEFORMATION, SCALE_GRID, TRANSLATE_GRID, ROTATE_GRID,
-DV_KIND= SCALE
+%                      FFD_SETTING, FFD_NACELLE,
-%
+%                      FFD_CONTROL_POINT, FFD_CAMBER, FFD_THICKNESS, FFD_TWIST
-% Marker of the surface in which we are going apply the shape deformation
-DV_MARKER= ( upper, lower, inlet, outlet )
-%
+%                      FFD_CONTROL_POINT_2D, FFD_CAMBER_2D, FFD_THICKNESS_2D,
-% Parameters of the shape deformation
-% - TRANSLATION ( x_Disp, y_Disp, z_Disp )
-% - ROTATION ( x_Orig, y_Orig, z_Orig, x_End, y_End, z_End )
-% - SCALE ( 1.0 )
-DV_PARAM= ( 1.0 )
-%
+%                      FFD_TWIST_2D, HICKS_HENNE, SURFACE_BUMP, SURFACE_FILE)
-% Value of the deformation
-DV_VALUE= 1.0
+DV_KIND= NO_DEFORMATION
 ```

 Provide a name for the converted mesh to be written (set to "mesh_out.su2" by default):